HaylLtd/cordova-background-geolocation-plugin/docs/api.md

 # API

-Note that all methods now return a `Promise` in case the `success` and `fail` callbacks are not povided, allowing the usage of `async/await`
+Note that all methods now return a `Promise` in case the `success` and `fail` callbacks are not provided, allowing the usage of `async/await`.

+We also recommend using the typescript definitions provided in this repo which have better chance of being up-to-date.

 ## configure(options, success, fail)